udaykallam/udaykallam/README.md

 ---

-> “Strive for progress, not perfection.” — Anonymous
+> “Strive for progress, not perfection.” — Anonymous.